SFFI Board of Directors

 Liesette Paisner Bailey

-Liesette is a local Santa Fean and received her BA at University of New Mexico in 2012, honors summa cum laude in History.
-In 2008, she directed the Southwest Literary Center's Women Writers' Conference, as well as working with the planning and development of the First Annual UNESCO International Conference on Creative Tourism, and the former director of Marketing/ programmer at Jean Cocteau Cinema.
-Liesette also worked on Martin Luther King III's Realizing the Dream Documentary series.
+SFiFF Executive Director, Liesette Paisner Bailey was born and raised in Santa Fe and received her BA at the University of New Mexico in 2012, honors summa cum laude in History.
+Liesette was the New Mexico coordinator of Martin Luther King III's Realizing the Dream Poverty Initiative in America.
+She has worked for Recursos de Santa Fe and Royal Roads Tours.
+Liesette is the former Director of Marketing/Programmer at Jean Cocteau Cinema.
+She directed the Southwest Literary Center's Women Writers' Conference, as well as working with the planning and development of the First Annual UNESCO International Conference on Creative Tourism.

 Member at Large